sictweb/web700/graded-work.md

 We have planned six (6) tests during the term, each worth 10% of your final course grade.

 The duration of each test will range from 30 to 35 minutes.
-Each test will be available on My.Seneca for 24 hours on the day discussed with your professor.

 If you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness or other reasons happen occasionally.
 As a result, you can miss up to one (1) test, without suffering the loss of grades.